 Lately, I've been told that a plot to overthrow King Kalakaua in 1888 and a revolt in 1889 never took place.
 I'm told that Liliuokalani, who planned an insurrection against her own brother King Kalakaua never happened.
 Really, did I really make that up?

 Facts are facts, and in July of 1889, Liliuokalani planned an insurrection against her own brother King Kalakaua.
-And yes, with the help of Robert Wilcox and 150 armed men occupied the Palace and attempts to have King Kalakaua either abdicate or proclaim that the 1864 Constitution was to replace the 1887 Constitution.
+And yes, with the help of Robert Wilcox and 150 armed men, they occupied the Palace and attempted to have King Kalakaua either abdicate or proclaim that the 1864 Constitution was to replace the 1887 Constitution.

 It is a fact that a duel between Liliuokalani's insurgents and volunteers began with rifle fire.
 Some say small artillery was moved into position but never used.
 By evening the fighting ended, and the insurgents surrendered to the U.S. Marines and the Missionary Party.
 These are historical facts!

-King Kalakaua reigned for 17 years until his death in 1891.
+King Kalakaua reigned for 17 years until he died in 1891.
 He decided to take a trip to San Francisco to visit America and improve his health.
-The great King died of a stroke, kidney failure, and liver cirrhosis in San Francisco California on January 20th, 1891.
+The great King died of a stroke, kidney failure, and liver cirrhosis in San Francisco, California, on January 20th, 1891.

 In keeping with King Kalakaua's wishes, his sister Liliuokalani ascended the throne becoming Queen on January 29, 1891.
-And whether people want to accept it or not, it's true that her monarchy would be faced with scandal, attempted coups, revolution, all one after the other.
+Whether people want to accept it or not, her monarchy would indeed be faced with scandal, attempted coups, and revolution, all one after the other.
 Like it or not, her reign reads like a road map to abdication.
-And as I said before, the only question is "to who?"
+And as I said before, the only question is "To who?"

 And yes, I love history's ironies.
-I find it an irony that Queen Liliuokalani supported the same Wilcox in an attempted coup against her own brother King Kalakaua -- only to have the same man attempt one against her.
-It seemed as though karma came around full swing.
+I find it ironic that Queen Liliuokalani supported the same Wilcox in an attempted coup against her own brother King Kalakaua -- only to have the same man attempt one against her.
+It seemed as though karma came around in full swing.

-United States Government Minister John L. Stevens, responding to a request from the "Committee of Safety," and requested that the a company of Marines aboard the USS Boston be sent to the palace.
+United States Government Minister John L. Stevens, responded to a request from the "Committee of Safety," and requested that a company of Marines aboard the USS Boston be sent to the palace.

 From January 16th to April 1st of 1893, the U.S. Marines were back in Hawaii.
-Fact is that the Marines again landed to protect American lives and property there, and at the request of the Hawaiian government.
-Yes, it was the government that requested the Marines.
-They simply didn't just land on their own or at the orders of the American government.
+The fact is that the Marines again landed to protect American lives and property at the request of the Hawaiian government.
+Yes, it was the Hawaiian government that requested the presence of U.S. Marines.
+The Marines didn't simply just land on their own or at the orders of the American government.
 Besides, why would the American government want to "invade" Hawaii since the United States already had a Reciprocity Treaty with the Hawaiian government which gave them all sorts of benefits to use the harbors in Hawaii?

 Unlike in 1874, in 1893 the American Marines did not fire a shot.
 They did not take control of any government building, seize any property, jail anyone, or conduct any combat action.
 They were positioned across from the Palace at the request of the Hawaiian government in charge and waited for orders.
 That's it.
 They did nothing else but wait.